Reviewed by: Hellion

 Director: Nicholas Mastandrea

 Greetings hellspawns and do-gooders!
 Hellion here, reviewing Wes Craven Presents The Breed.

-Despite the yawning-get-to-know-the players in the beginning, The Breed manages to stick to the cliched plot and doesn’t contain a whole lot of confusing subplots.
-This leaves most of the mystery in tact until the end and makes it a simple survival story.
+Despite the yawning, get-to-know-the players at the beginning, The Breed manages to stick to the cliched plot and doesn’t contain a whole lot of confusing subplots.
+This leaves most of the mystery intact until the end and makes it a simple survival story.
 The humans must match wits with man’s best friend to stay alive and get off the island.
-The dogs are possibly remnants of dog training facility shut down due to a severe rabies outbreak.
-As if a pack of rabid dogs weren’t enough to seal the fates of our young party-goers, these dogs were also trained to think, trained to outsmart, and trained to kill their human counterparts.
+The dogs are possibly remnants of a dog training facility that was shut down due to a severe rabies outbreak.
+As if a pack of rabid dogs wasn’t enough to seal the fates of our young party-goers, these dogs were also trained to think, trained to outsmart, and trained to kill their human counterparts.
 Thus, the movie becomes nothing more than a series of failed attempts for the group to try and get off the island.
 Some scenes are scary.
 However, most are laughable.

-Okay, I lied, there was one confusing subplot: when Sara gets bitten by one of dogs, she begins to take on certain traits of the rabid animal and starts to think like the dogs, even communicate with them.
-What was confusing about it was they never fully explained why this happened, how it happened or even developed it.
+Okay, I lied, there was one confusing subplot: when Sara gets bitten by one of the dogs, she begins to take on certain traits of the rabid animal and starts to think like the dogs, even communicate with them.
+What was confusing about it was they never fully explained why this happened, how it happened, or even developed it.
 If you weren’t paying attention, you might have missed that she actually was communicating with them.
 It just was drummed down like they weren’t really sure if they wanted that to be part of the storyline.
 One minute she was fine, the next she wasn’t.
-Her new found animal instincts did manage to save her friends but unfortunately she ended up sacrificing herself without any answers.
-So it was quite a let down.
+Her newfound animal instincts did manage to save her friends but unfortunately, she ended up sacrificing herself without any answers.
+So it was quite a letdown.